Ramuneid/1.2-Support-in-Lithuania/README.md

 **Who wins in the race for 1.2% support, and who is left behind?**

-In Lithuania, **1.2% support** is a part of a resident's already paid income tax that they can allocate to an eligible organisation.
-The recipients are usually support beneficiaries such as NGOs, public institutions, community organisations, religious communities, schools, Lithuanian organisations abroad, or eligible artists.
+In Lithuania, **1.2% support** is a share of a resident's already paid personal income tax that can be allocated to an eligible recipient.
+These recipients include NGOs, public institutions, community organisations, religious communities, schools, Lithuanian organisations abroad, and eligible artists.

-The analysis is based on publicly available data from **2020–2024** and focuses on how 1.2% support is distributed among recipients, how this distribution has changed over time, and which organisations receive the most support.
+The analysis uses publicly available data from **2020–2024** and explores how 1.2% support is distributed among recipients, how this distribution has changed over time, and which organisations receive the largest share of support.

 ## Project Aim

-The aim of this project was twofold:
+The project had two main objectives:

-1. **To explore the distribution of 1.2% support in Lithuania**
+1. **Explore the distribution of 1.2% support in Lithuania**

-   This analysis investigates who receives 1.2% support, how the support is distributed among recipients, and how the situation changed between 2020 and 2024.
+   Analyse who receives support, how it is distributed among recipients, and how the distribution changed between 2020 and 2024.

-2. **To practise and strengthen the full data analysis workflow, with a particular focus on exploring and applying Power BI capabilities**
+2. **Practise and strengthen the full data analysis workflow, with a particular focus on Power BI**

-   This project allowed me to apply skills in data extraction, data cleaning, transformation, modelling, exploratory data analysis, visualisation, and publishing a Power BI report.
+   Apply skills in data extraction, data cleaning, transformation, modelling, exploratory analysis, DAX, visualisation, report design, and Power BI publishing.

 ## Data Sources

 The analysis uses public data from **2020–2024**.

-Data was collected using:
+Data was collected through:

-- Web scraping
+- Python web scraping
 - Public APIs
 - Direct web data connections in Power Query